-Each week, CAFE Associate Producer David Kurlander looks back at an historical event that can help us make sense of a current legal or political conundrum.
+Each week, CAFE Editorial Producer David Kurlander looks back at an historical event that can help us make sense of a current legal or political conundrum.

 Thanks For Joining Us!

 As a member of the CAFE community, you'll get occasional updates on promotions, live events, and new content.
 You can always update your email preferences in our preference center